profsmith89/ctps/_sources/ales-c06.md

 I hope you tried running `ale04_count.py`, and at some point, you'll want it to stop.
 Here's how:

-*   If you started the script in a Shell, push the control-key and the letter-c-key at the same time, which we'll abbreviate as ctl+c.
-This key sequence tells the Shell to kill the execution of the currently running script.
+*   If you started the script in a Shell, push the control-key and the letter-c-key at the same time, which we'll abbreviate as Ctrl+C. This key sequence tells the Shell to kill the execution of the currently running script.
 *   If you clicked a play button in your IDE, the play button probably turned into a stop button, and if you click this stop button, the IDE will kill the execution of your running script.
 ```